brightcove/videojs-vr/README.md

 ## Github Pages

-To use github pages to host the demo files, visit github.com with a Brightcove account, checkout the `gh-pages` branch, click on settings and click 'Launch automatic page generator' (https://pages.github.com/).
-The demo pages should be available at http://brightcove.github.io/videojs-vr/.
+The demo files are hosted at http://brightcove.github.io/videojs-vr/.

 ## Credits ##